Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/review.md

 For this vacation to happen you need:

-:fontawesome-solid-check: tasks done
+:grinning: tasks done

-:fontawesome-solid-times: tests to pass
+:cry: tests to pass

-:fontawesome-solid-times: bugs to be fixed
+:sob: bugs to be fixed

-:fontawesome-solid-times: risks to be managed
+:confounded: risks to be managed

-:fontawesome-solid-times: requirements completed
+:confused: requirements completed

-:fontawesome-solid-times: releases to be ready.
+:angry: releases to be ready

 Even if we only focus on the "Prep for launch" release, apart from the tasks, you still have a lot to do.
 You can stop here, just like this guide.
 Or you can play around and and see if you can get this release looked 100% ready.